adam-maj/robotics/README.md

 ![Fundamentals](./images/readme/fundamentals.png)

 Robotics is about building systems that can alter the physical world to accomplish arbitrary goals.

 Practically, we're interested in creating robots capable of automating the majority of economically valuable physical labor.

-At the simplest level, robots convert ideas into actions.
+At the simplest level, **robots convert ideas into actions**.

 > [!IMPORTANT]
 >